dynatrace-oss/unguard/docs/TRACING.md

 # Jaeger Installation Guide

-This document explains how to deploy Unguard with Jaeger tracing.
+This document explains how to install Jaeger tracing using Helm to the cluster.

 1. Add Jaegertracing chart repo
    ```sh